xVictoriaMx/Blockchain-implemetation/README.md

-## **Blockchain Project**
+# **Blockchain Project**

 ## **Project Objective**

-This project is a simple blockchain implementation in C++ with features such as transactions, a ledger, and mining functionality.
-It is designed to demonstrate how a basic blockchain operates, with the ability to create blocks, validate transactions, and mine them through a proof-of-work algorithm.
+The objective of this project is to create a simple blockchain implementation in C++ that mimics the core functionality of a cryptocurrency blockchain.
+This includes creating a ledger of blocks, supporting transactions, and implementing mining functionality using the SHA-256 hash algorithm.

 ## **Overview**
-This C++ project implements a basic blockchain from scratch.
-It features the following components:

-**Transactions:** A system to send and receive transactions between users.
-**Ledger:** The blockchain serves as a ledger for storing transaction data.
-**Mining:** A proof-of-work mining algorithm that requires computational effort to mine new blocks, ensuring the security and integrity of the blockchain.
+This project implements a basic blockchain with transaction handling and mining features.
+The blockchain is built using C++ and the SHA-256 hashing algorithm for block validation.
+It simulates transactions within blocks and requires computational work (proof-of-work) to mine new blocks.

+## **Key Features:**
+- **Blockchain:** A linked list of blocks, each containing a set of transactions.
+- **Transactions:** Support for adding transactions to a block.
+- **Mining:** The ability to mine new blocks by solving a proof-of-work problem.
+- **SHA-256:** Used to generate block hashes to ensure data integrity and security.

 The project utilizes a custom SHA-256 hashing algorithm (implemented in pure C++) to secure transactions and links blocks together, mimicking the fundamental operation of popular blockchains like Bitcoin.